-Clinical Trials - Every pharmaceutical or biotech company developing a new drug or therapy must seek development protocol approval by regulatory bodies like the FDA.
-These clinical trials are designed to test the safety and efficacy of the potential new drug/therapy among other things.
-In connection with the clinical trials, due to globalization, companies can enroll patients from all over the world and may need to regularly submit a blood or other specimen at the local hospital, doctor's offices or laboratories.
-These samples are then sent to specified testing laboratories, which may be local or in another country.
+Clinical Trials - Every pharmaceutical or biotech company developing a new drug or therapy must seek development protocol approval by regulatory bodies, e.g., the FDA or EMA.
+Usually, these agencies require clinical trials to be designed to test the safety and efficacy of the potential new drug or therapy among other things.
+In connection with the clinical trials, due to globalization, companies may enroll patients from all over the world and may need to regularly submit a blood or other specimen at the local hospital, doctor's offices or laboratories.
+Generally, these samples are then sent to specified testing laboratories, which may be local or in another country.
 In addition, the therapies used by the patients may require biostorage and time critical and/or temperature-controlled shipping to the sites of the clinical trials.
 Importantly, clinical trial specimens are often irreplaceable because each one represents clinical data at a prescribed point in time, in a series of specimens on a given patient, who may be participating in a trial for years.
-Sample integrity during the shipping process is vital to retaining the maximum number of patients in each trial and keeping the trial on schedule.
-This can also include the return and destruction of Investigational Medicinal Products.
-Clinical trial support involves a full ecosystem of Clinical Research Organizations and requires very flexible and highly qualified logistics and end-to-end supply chain solutions.
-Our global network of temperature-controlled supply chain solutions are ideally suited for this market.
-Furthermore, the IATA requires that all airborne shipments of laboratory specimens be transmitted in either IATA Instruction 650 or 602 certified packaging.
-We have developed and obtained IATA certification of our Cryoport Express® platform.
+Sample integrity during the logistics process is vital to retaining the maximum number of patients in each trial and keeping the trial on schedule.
+Requirements can also include the return and destruction of these investigational medicinal products.
+Clinical trial support involves a full ecosystem of Clinical Research Organizations ("CRO") and requires flexible and highly qualified end-to-end supply chain solutions for which we ideally suited.

-Biotechnology and Diagnostic Companies - The biotechnology market includes basic and applied research and development in diverse areas such as stem cells, gene therapy, DNA tumor vaccines, tissue engineering, genomics, and blood products.
-Companies participating in the foregoing fields rely on the frozen storage and temperature-controlled transport of specimens in connection with their research and development efforts, for which our suite of supply chain solutions are ideally suited.
+Biotechnology and Diagnostic Companies - The biotechnology market includes basic and applied research and development in diverse areas such as stem cells, gene therapy, DNA tumor vaccines, tissue engineering, genomics, blood products, etc. Companies participating in the foregoing fields rely on the frozen storage and temperature-controlled transport of specimens in connection with their research and development efforts, for which our suite of supply chain solutions are ideally suited.

 Cell Therapy Companies - Rapid advancements are underway in the research and development of cell-based therapies, which involve cellular material being infused into a patient.
 In allogeneic cell therapies, the donor is a different person than the recipient of the cells.
 Autologous cell therapy is a personalized therapeutic intervention that uses an individual's cells, which are cultured and expanded outside the body, and reintroduced into the individual.
-Once cells are manufactured into a cellular therapy, in either case, they must be stored and shipped cryogenically for which our Cryoport Express® Shipper solutions and MVE's stainless steel cryogenic freezers are ideally suited.
+Once cells are manufactured into a cellular therapy, in either case, they must be stored and shipped cryogenically for which our Cryoport Express® and Cryoport ELITETM Shipper solutions, CRYOPDP solutions, CRYOGENE biostorge, and MVE Biological Solutions' stainless steel cryogenic freezers and aluminum dewars are ideally suited.

-Contract Research, Development & Manufacturing Companies - Increasingly, as evidenced by our strategic partnership with Lonza, CROs and Contract Development and Manufacturing Organizations ("CDMOs) are engaging our services exclusively in conjunction with their contract services platform in order to provide a higher level of service to our mutual client base.
-We anticipate that these relationships, which are mutually beneficial to both parties as well as our client base will accelerate and expand to include our entire portfolio of services in the coming months and years.
+Contract Research, Development & Manufacturing Companies - Increasingly, as evidenced by our strategic partnership with Lonza, CRO's, and Contract Development and Manufacturing Organizations ("CDMO's") are engaging our services exclusively in conjunction with their contract services platform in order to provide a higher level of service to our mutual client base.
+We anticipate that these relationships, which are mutually beneficial to both parties as well as our client base, will accelerate and expand to include our entire portfolio of services as cell and gene therapy clinical trials advances and as commercial therapies ramp on a global basis.